einaru/luma/doc/source/userguide.rst

   Note that this option can be very slow on large result sets.

 ..
-Add relevant screenshots of the Search plugin result view.
+Add relevant screen shots of the Search plugin result view.

 4. Luma keyboard shortcuts